Chapter 58 BWV 9 Es ist das Heil uns kommen her

 The movement continues in this way, and is best viewed as a construction built around the two complementary pairs----alto and soprano on the one hand, oboe and flute on the other, supported by a relatively simple continuo line, which does little more than provide essential harmonic support.
 All entries are canonic and Bach presents us either with the woodwind pair or the vocal duet or a translucent combination of both.
 This entwining of voices and instruments is almost certainly symbolic of the close relationship between God and Man that proper adherence to faith ensures.

 However, the middle section (from bar 100) is different.
-It is, perhaps, slightly refreshing to find a bona fide middle section because at this stage of his career Bach often dispensed with the formalities of the conventional da capo structure.
+It is, perhaps, slightly refreshing to find a bona fide middle section because at this stage of his career Bach is quite likely to dispense with the formalities of the conventional da capo structure.
 But here he retains it in all its glory and takes pains to differentiate it from the A sections that surround it.

 This is done partly through the expected employment of related minor keys but also through the instrumental layout.
 Here the woodwinds cease to operate separately but double the voices: oboe/alto and flute/soprano.
 Apart from a few minor accommodations for word setting, this continues until the welcome reprise of the first section.